ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/redis-windows.md

 NSSM has been installed now, it can be confirmed in Command Prompt by typing *nssm*

 <b>4.
-General Instructions to Configure NSSM</b>
+General Instructions to Create NSSM Services</b>

-**NOTE:** These are the General Instructions to configure NSSM for Faveo.
-The actual ones are listed below as Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications.
+**NOTE: These are the General Instructions to create NSSM Services for Faveo.
+The actual ones are listed below as Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications.**

-Go to Command Prompt and configure TEST-WORKER by typing the following commands.
-(Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications are to be configured in actual) :
+Go to Command Prompt and configure NSSM-SERVICE by typing the following commands.
+(Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications are to be configured in actual).

-**TEST-WORKER**

-Type the below command in Command Prompt, this will open a new window.
+- Type the below command in Command Prompt, this will open a new window.

 ```
-nssm install TEST-WORKER
+nssm install SERVICE-NAME
 ```

 - In Application section click on three dots and navigate to *C > Windows > System32* and search for *cmd*, click on the cmd as shown in the figure below, then click on *open*,  a path will be added.